High-Level Comparison

 •Call forwarding and routing

-•Acts as a full AI-powered business phone system
+•Acts as a full Agent-powered business phone system

-•Voice, SMS, and chat all use the same intelligence
+•Voice, Slack, and chat all use the same intelligence

 Sierra: